zhouyun-zoe/new-docs/docs/dev/dev-overview.md

 </ol>
 </Step>

-## 内置 Service 说明
+## Built-in Service Declaration

-目前 Muta 框架源代码目前内置了四个 built-in Service：Metadata Service、Asset Service、Authorization service 和 Multi-signature service。编译完成，起链之前，对链进行配置的时候。Metadata Service 相关的配置项为起链所必须的配置项。 其他 Service 为可选配置，开发者可以根据实际需求决定是否要在创世块中进行配置。
+The Muta framework source code currently has four built-in built-in services: Metadata Service, Asset Service, Authorization service and Multi-signature service.
+The configuration items related to the Metadata Service are necessary to start the chain.
+The other services are optional and can be configured in the Genesis block according to the developer's needs.

-<Jump to="../../service-list/metadata-service/">Metadata Service</Jump>
+<Jump to="../service-list/">Metadata Service</Jump>

-<Jump to="../../service-list/asset-service/">Asset Service</Jump>
+<Jump to="../service-list/">Asset Service</Jump>

-<Jump to="../../service-list/auth-service/">Authorization Service</Jump>
+<Jump to="../service-list/">Authorization Service</Jump>

-<Jump to="../../service-list/multi-sig-service/">Multi-signature Service</Jump>
+<Jump to="../service-list/">Multi-signature Service</Jump>